About this course

 Pre-requisites

-One year of computer science, a course in algorithms and data structures.
-Knowledge of at least one programming language (e.g. Python/Javascript/Java/C++/Matlab).
+One year of computer science at university level.
+One of the computer science courses should be in algorithms and data structures.
+Knowledge of at least one object-oriented programming language (e.g. Java, Python).

 Course Note